courtSmith77/AStar-Algorithm/README.md

 `run.py` - runs all examples and combinations of the model is capable of and prints figures of each

-Checkout AstarWriteUp for detailed explanation A* and its functionalities
+Checkout `AstarWriteUp.pdf` for detailed explanation A* and its functionalities